ryanchuah/chatbot-builder-from-tree/chatbot-generator/README.md

 containing a *chatbot.zip* file and a *chatbot* folder.
 The zip file will be imported directly into DialogFlow, and the *chatbot* folder contains the files and directories in the zip file (this folder can be ignored)
+4. If you plan to utilise webhooks/fulfillment, then in *chatbot-generator.py*, change the value of `WEBHOOK_USED` to `True`.
+This will generate the same chatbot files as in step 3, but will automatically enable Fulfillment in the chatbot files generated and will generate an additional *agent.js* file in the *target* folder.
+This file can be used as boilerplate for your webhook server.

 ### How to import into DialogFlow